marciof/Eon/specification/specification.md

   - Same-line arguments are passed as-is.
   - Indented lines that follow it are passed as function calls, as described above recursively.

-All [non-function data types are callable](#prototypes) as functions, and evaluate to themselves.
+Note that all [non-function data types are callable](#prototypes) as functions, and evaluate to themselves.

 Refer to the [grammar](#grammar) for the precise definition.